epics-base/pvaPy/documentation/streamingFramework.md

 $ pvget collector:1:output # should contain x,y,z metadata
 ```

-Note that the generated PVA metadata channels will have a structure containing value and timestamp:
+Note that the generated PVA metadata channels have a structure containing value and timestamp:

 ```sh
 $ pvinfo x